15 Best Finance YouTube Channels

 Turn Advice Into Action

-With so much content floating around on the internet, it’s easy to spin your wheels.
-At a certain point, you’re going to need to form your own financial strategy to start making moves.
+With so much content floating around on the internet, it’s easy to get lost.
+At some point, you’ll need to form your own financial strategy to start making moves.

 If you don’t start applying what you learn, there’s no point in learning in the first place.
-So, after you learn about something like investing, head over to a brokerage firm and start investing.
-Or log into your bank account and read your monthly bank statement to make sure it’s on track.
+So, after you learn about investing, head to a brokerage firm and get started.
+You can also log into your bank account and read your monthly bank statement to ensure it’s on track.

 Turn insights into action to become a better financial consumer.
 You’ll be better off for it.